 4.1.2.
 Assessment of RPA per speed bin

-For each speed bin (urban, rural and motorway), the point (vk, RPAk) shall be above the applicable limit curve.
+For each speed bin (urban, rural and motorway), the point (vk, RPAk) shall be above the applicable limit curve as defined by the Contracting Party.

 Example of applications by contracting parties